-Usual the local events are just at small scale from 50 – 100 participants.
-If they are meetup or workshop event, most of their needs are a venue to organize or food and beverage or small amount of money for operation costs.
+Usual the local events are just at a small scale from 50 – 100 participants.
+If they are meetup or workshop event, most of their needs are a venue to organize or food and beverage or a small amount of money for operating costs.

 Sharing your knowledge

-In every events, if you can’t afford to sponsor an event or have enough time to be a organizing member, you still can give your hand to the community by sharing your thoughts, your knowledge to other people.
+In every event, if you can’t afford to sponsor an event or have enough time to be an organizing member, you still can give your hand to the community by sharing your thoughts, your knowledge to other people.

 Answer a question The best way to help build the community is by helping others.
 Answering someone questions especially when he is just getting his feet wet is very helpful for him.
 I see a lot Viet Community doesn’t have that culture.
 They usually piss off the newbies and don’t want to give out their hands.